• Skip to Content

 PhD Program Description

-The PhD program is designed to provide key knowledge and skill-based competencies in the field of public mental health.
+The PhD program is designed to provide key knowledge and skills-based competencies in the field of public mental health.
 Upon successful completion of the PhD in Mental Health, students will have mastered the following competencies:

 • Evaluate the clinical presentations, incidence, prevalence, course and risk/protective factors for major mental and behavioral health disorders.